Bert-Proesmans/bert-proesmans.github.io/content/2022-02-14-stories-of-my-brain.md

 Arrgh!
 If only words were simpler!
 I'm sure you feel the same.
 ```

+> SPOILERS AHEAD

+I used a banal encounter as a recollection.
+Kiara comes to the realisation that she'll lose even those little moments she shared with Calli.
+It touches very light on the topic of "out of sight, out of mind" and the struggle against this, irrefutably, happening.
+But the text is mostly just a slice of life episode from Kiara's perspective.
+As mentioned in the introduction the emotion emphasis is a badly construed aftertought.
+One day (probably) I'll rewrite this piece with another angle on the crux.

 ## Love letter

 This text started out as an attempt at writing a Valentine's letter to Calliope.
-However, I got stuck on words and it turned into something unrelated to Calliope.
-I retained her name because it's a cool one though!
+However, I got stuck on words and it turned into something unrelated.
+I retained the name Calliope because it's a badass one!
 I tried to go for Hamilton-like rhythm, I watched the musical-movie recently AND IT WAS MINDBLOWINGLY GOOD.
-In the end it barely works, I need to learn about rap flow and rythm because there is zero consistency.
+The end result is very weak in concistency, and I need to learn about rap flow and rythm.
+Rythm is legit my weakest trait of all, even worse than my left handed (off hand?) control.

-> Watching that was a recommendation from Calliope btw.
-Thanks Calli!
+> I gave the musical-movie Hamilton a shot because Calliope recommended it wholeheartedly.
+Thanks Calli, you have undoubtedly great taste!

 ```txt
 My dearest, Calliope